na-na-hi/renget/archive/mmaib.md

 235 H: Atlantis lost Cita Azur to Diarnuitian and Savanese forces 312 H: Kizuna Ai defeats Tyrannus Maopla at the siege of Blackstar Castle.
 314 H: Diarnuitian, Savanese and Azurian forces rout the last stand of Neptune Castle.
-315 H: Last pockets of resistance eliminated
+315 H: Last pockets of resistance eliminated all over Aurorai.
 316 H: The Sinking was enacted by the Celestium as punishment for Negazion and Atlantis, drowning the majority of both nations.
 ***
+330 H: Nero Eterna and Cita Azul are recognized once more as autonomous states.
 346 H: Kizuna Ai laid to rest after dying of old age and battle wear aaa H : Fallen Star Graveyard constructed
 347 H: Kizuna declared a hallowed figure by all of Polaria